slack-ruby/slack-ruby-client/UPGRADING.md

 ##### client.self

-The `client.self` object is now a `Slack::RealTime::Models::User`, which is a child of `Hash`, so no code changes should be required.
+The `client.self` object is now a `Slack::RealTime::Models::User`, which is a child of `Hashie::Mash`, so no code changes should be required.

 ##### client.team

-The `client.team` object is now a `Slack::RealTime::Models::Team`, which is a child of `Hash`, so no code changes should be required.
+The `client.team` object is now a `Slack::RealTime::Models::Team`, which is a child of `Hashie::Mash`, so no code changes should be required.

 ##### client .users, .channels, .groups, .ims